fi0/quasar/quasar/dbt/models/schema.md

 {% enddocs %}

 {% docs completed_registration %}
+Did the user complete their registration?
 {% enddocs %}

 {% docs traffic_source %}
+Where did this user come from?
+Is it from one of our top partners or an internal product?
 {% enddocs %}

 {% docs submitted_quiz %}
+Did the user submit the quiz?
 {% enddocs %}

 {% docs clicked_submit_photo %}
+Did the user attempt to submit a photo post on the page?
+{% enddocs %}

+{% docs referrals_start %}
+How many people did this user refer that started the registration process
+{% enddocs %}

+{% docs referrals_completed %}
+How many people did this user refer that completed the registration process
 {% enddocs %}